nemonik/hands-on-DevOps-gen2/README.md

 The script ends reminding you to add the following lines to your `/etc/hosts` file

 ```
-192.168.65.2 gitlab.nemonik.com
+127.0.0.1 gitlab.nemonik.com
-192.168.65.2 drone.nemonik.com
+127.0.0.1 drone.nemonik.com
-192.168.65.2 taiga.nemonik.com
+127.0.0.1 taiga.nemonik.com
-192.168.65.2 sonar.nemonik.com
+127.0.0.1 sonar.nemonik.com
-192.168.65.2 plantuml.nemonik.com
+127.0.0.1 plantuml.nemonik.com
-192.168.65.2 heimdall.nemonik.com
+127.0.0.1 heimdall.nemonik.com
+127.0.0.1 k3d-registry.nemonik.com
+127.0.0.1 helloworld.nemonik.com
 ```

+**NOTES**

-You do this via running nvim as root (i.e., `sudo nvim /etc/hosts`) to edit the hosts file and add the lines above.
+- You do this via running nvim as root (i.e., `sudo nvim /etc/hosts`) to edit the hosts file and add the lines above.

-The IP address (`192.168.65.2`) will likely be different for you.
-If you are using your own domain then `nemonik.com` will be replaced with whatever you've provided the `domain` variable in the [.env](./.env) file.
+- Your host IP address (`192.168.65.2`) will likely be different for you.

+- If you are using your own domain then `nemonik.com` will be replaced with whatever you've provided the `domain` variable in the [.env](./.env) file.

 ### 10.3.3.
 Verifying the cluster is up and running